 - Readily share all the company’s tribal knowledge together with any customer or employee idiosyncrasies.

 In following these steps, you will help ensure the buyer’s success, the continuity of the company and the future payment of your seller’s note.
-For more information on how you can be more successful helping an acquirer of your business, contact us here.
+For more information on how you can be more successful in helping an acquirer of your business, contact us here.